godotengine/godot-docs/about/list_of_features.rst

    - Print colored text to standard output on all platforms using :ref:`print_rich <class_@GlobalScope_method_print_rich>`.

+- The editor can
+  :ref:`detect features used in a project and create a compilation profile <doc_engine_compilation_configuration_editor>`, which can be used to create smaller export template binaries with unneeded features disabled.
 - Support for :ref:`C++ modules <doc_custom_modules_in_cpp>` statically linked
   into the engine binary.

+  - Most built-in modules can be disabled at compile-time to reduce binary size in custom builds.
+See :ref:`doc_optimizing_for_size` for details.

 - Engine and editor written in C++17.

    - Can be :ref:`compiled <doc_introduction_to_the_buildsystem>` using GCC,